Align & Invert: Solving Inverse Problems with Diffusion and Flow-based Models via Representation Alignment: Experimental Results

 \subsection{Effectiveness of the $\textsc{Repa}$ Regularizer}

 This subsection evaluates how the $\textsc{Repa}$ regularizer influences reconstruction quality by applying it to two representative latent-space solvers.
-To this end, we instantiate Algorithm~\ref{alg:algorithm} with Latent DPS and ReSample \citep{song2024solving}, which differ in how the measurement-matching term is approximated.
+To this end, we instantiate Algorithm~\ref{alg:algorithm} with Latent DPS and ReSample \citep{song2024solving}.
 A detailed description of these methods and their integration with $\textsc{Repa}$ is provided in Appendix~\ref{sec:latent_dps}.
-In all experiments, we use the latent diffusion model trained with representation alignment from \citet{yu2024repa}, together with its pretrained MLP that projects internal diffusion representations into the DINOv2 feature space.
-Following \citet{yu2024repa}, the regularizer is applied to the representations extracted after the eighth transformer block.
+For ImageNet experiments, we use the latent diffusion model trained with representation alignment from \cite{yu2024repa}, together with its pretrained MLP that projects diffusion representations into the DINOv2 space.
+For FFHQ, we train a representation-aligned \textsc{SiT-Base} model from scratch following the same setup as \cite{yu2024repa}.
+In ImageNet experiments, the regularizer is applied to representations extracted after the eighth transformer block, while for FFHQ it is applied after the fourth block, we include an ablation study about this choice in Appendix \ref{subsec:effect_block}.
+Our approach can be extended to independently pretrained diffusion models by learning a mapping between the diffusion representations and the \text{DINOv2} feature space.
+We study this setting in Appendix~\ref{sec:independently_pretrained_results}.
+In this case, incorporating the \textsc{Repa} regularizer continues to provide perceptual improvements for inverse problems.
+In line with our theory, the method remains effective as long as the learned mapping is sufficiently accurate, corresponding to a low $\mathrm{MisREPA}$ error.